 When it comes to laptop shutting down, overheating is the first thing that comes to my mind.
-Because of different reasons, such as, malfunctioning fan, dust, inadequate ventilation and excessive use, heat may build up inside the system board components.
-When it happens, your system forces itself to shut down in order to prevent damage to your hardware.
+Because of different reasons, such as malfunctioning fan, dust, inadequate ventilation and excessive use, heat may build up inside the system board components.
+When it happens, your system forces itself to shut down to prevent damage to your hardware.
 Use a CPU monitoring app such as Free RealTemp.

 Disable Unsupported Devices & Ports